 Although Almonds are made up of around 72% fat, the majority of their fat content comes from monounsaturated fats (MUFA's) - essential fats that are crucial to the smooth running of bodily systems.
 Evidence indicates that regularly eating foods that are high in monounsaturated fats, such as Almonds, can contribute towards successful weight loss.
 One study found that people following a diet enhanced with Almonds lost more weight than individuals following a diet enhanced with complex carbohydrates.
 The Almond group consumed a daily total of 39% fat, whereas the carbohydrate group had a daily total of just 18% fat.
 These findings completely dispel the myth that high-fat foods are detrimental to weight loss.

 Additionally, the fibre, protein and fat content of Almonds help to keep you feeling full and satiated, significantly reducing the urge to overeat.
 Their high magnesium content helps regulate blood sugar, which is key in reducing food cravings.

 Almonds are extremely high in the fat soluble, antioxidant vitamin E, and other nutrients that nourish the skin and reduce signs of aging.

-Sweet Almond oil is deeply nourishing and softening to the skin, acting as an emollient.
-It is particularly good for dry, chapped or sun damaged skin and it encourages cell renewal.
-It is safe for babies, and old people and it is popular as an ingredient in face cream and as a massage carrier oil.
+Sweet Almond Oil is deeply nourishing and softening to the skin.
+It encourages cell renewal, making it particularly good for dry, chapped or sun damaged skin.
+Almond Oil is safe for babies and it enjoys popularity as an integral ingredient in many natural face creams and as a massage carrier oil.

 There is no upper dosage for Almonds as they are mild enough to be consumed liberally, however a handful of Almonds are day is known to be a healthy dose.